Table of Contents Show

 Baroque: Bold Ornamentation in the Architectural Styles Timeline

-The Baroque period followed, known for its dramatic use of light, bold ornamentation, and expansive scale, aiming to evoke emotional responses.
-The Palace of Versailles in France exemplifies Baroque architecture‘s grandeur and opulence.
-This architectural era represented a peak in European artistic ambition, making it an essential stop on any architectural design timeline.
+The Baroque period followed, known for its dramatic use of light, bold ornamentation, and expansive scale.
+The Palace of Versailles in France exemplifies Baroque architecture‘s grandeur.
+This architectural era represented a peak in European artistic ambition.

 How Architecture Changed Over Time: Industrial Revolution to Modernism (1800–1950)